Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

-\end{definition} \begin{remark} If you are comfortable with the idea of the category of dg vector spaces (i.e., complexes) as equipped with a tensor product (precisely, a symmetric monoidal category), then a dg Lie algebra is exactly a Lie algebra in the category of dg vector spaces. \end{remark} \begin{definition} Given a cochain complex $C$, let $C[m]$ denote the shifted complex, so $(C[m])^i = C^{i+m}$. \end{definition} In other words, letting $C^m$ denote the ordinary vector space obtained as the degree $m$ part of $C^\bullet$, so $C^m$ by definition is a graded vector space in degree zero, we have
+\end{definition} \begin{definition} Given a cochain complex $C$, let $C[m]$ denote the shifted complex, so $(C[m])^i = C^{i+m}$. \end{definition} In other words, letting $C^m$ denote the ordinary vector space obtained as the degree $m$ part of $C^\bullet$, so $C^m$ by definition is a graded vector space in degree zero, we have

-\begin{remark} The circle product also defines a natural structure on $\mfg := C(A)[1]$, that of a dg \emph{right pre-Lie} algebra: it satisfies the graded pre-Lie identity
+\begin{remark} The circle product also defines a natural structure on $\mfg := C^\bullet(A)[1]$ viewed as a graded vector space with zero differential: that of a graded \emph{right pre-Lie} algebra.
+This means that it satisfies the graded pre-Lie identity